-- a.
-Serves as senior emergency management policy official. - In coordination with Cognizant Secretarial Officers, designates Principal Deputy Assistant Secretaries to serve as Emergency Managers for Headquarters activations during emergency responses or exercises. - 2.
-DIRECTOR OF NONPROLIFERATION AND NATIONAL SECURITY (in addition to responsibilities as the Cognizant Secretarial Officer) provides overall direction to the Director of Emergency Management for the management and allocation of resources and development of capabilities for emergency management activities. - 3.
+- 1. UNDER SECRETARY.
+Serves as senior emergency management policy official. - 2.
+DIRECTOR OF NONPROLIFERATION AND NATIONAL SECURITY (in addition to responsibilities as the Cognizant Secretarial Officer): - a.
+Provides overall direction to the Director of Emergency Management for the management and allocation of resources and development of capabilities for emergency management activities. - b.
+Serves as the Emergency Manager for all activations of the Headquarters Emergency Management Team. - 3.
 DIRECTOR OF EMERGENCY MANAGEMENT is the single point of contact and control for all emergency management activities and has program management responsibilities and authorities for the following. - a.
 Issues all policy, requirements, and guidance for the Department's Emergency Management System. - b.
 Coordinates and concurs on all emergency management activities, including intra- and inter-Departmental and international activities, Departmental commitments, and exercise and response activities. - c.
 Ensures the Emergency Management System provides a comprehensive and integrated approach to emergency management, including planning, preparedness, response, and recovery. - d.
 Evaluates all line/program emergency management activities.
 (The Assistant Secretary for Environment, Safety and Health provides independent oversight.) - e.
 Ensures emergency management program integrity through integration of all programs, systems, assets, capabilities, training, and response. - f.
 Conducts emergency management program reviews and attends line management program reviews. - g.
 Establishes, charters, administers, convenes, and chairs the Standing Emergency Management Coordinating Committee. - h.
-Establishes, charters, administers, convenes, and chairs the Emergency Management Advisory Committee. - i.
-Serves as budget and staffing advocate for emergency management programs.
+Establishes, charters, administers, convenes, and chairs the Emergency Management Advisory Committee.

-- j.
+- I. Serves as budget and staffing advocate for emergency management programs. - j.
 Prepares and maintains plans and procedures for DOE Headquarters response to emergencies, in coordination with Cognizant Secretarial Officers, and conducts all Headquarters Emergency Management System training. - k.
-Serves as Chief of Staff (Operations Officer) for the Headquarters Emergency Management Team for all emergency response/exercise activations. - I. Manages, maintains, and operates a 24-hour single point of contact for Headquarters emergency operations facilities and attendant management support capabilities; maintains a qualified cadre of Departmental experts capable of supporting an emergency. - m.
+Serves as Chief of Staff (Operations Officer) for the Headquarters Emergency Management Team for all emergency response/exercise activations. - 1.
+Manages, maintains, and operates a 24-hour single point of contact for Headquarters emergency operations facilities and attendant management support capabilities; maintains a qualified cadre of Departmental experts capable of supporting an emergency. - m.
 Serves as the point of contact for assessments of hostile threats to Departmental facilities and all nuclear threat assessments, and for DOE's technical, analytical, and research expertise, which may assist the law enforcement community. - n.
 With the Associate Deputy Secretary for Field Management and the Assistant Secretary for Environment, Safety and Health, and in coordination with the Cognizant Secretarial Officer(s), ensures the establishment of performance measures and criteria for development and approval of facility and site emergency plans and Emergency Planning Zones. - o.
 Establishes systems and measures to monitor and evaluate Operations/Field Office and Headquarters offices emergency management programs. - p.
 Ensures the coordinated development and maintenance of Departmental portions of Federal interagency and international emergency management plans and agreements. - q.
 Provides an annual status report to the Under Secretary on DOE readiness assurance.